MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-export-audit-files.md

     2. In the **Audit File Name** field, specify the default file name or the file name template for the audit file that you want to export.
     3. Select the **Archive to Zip** checkbox to automatically zip exported files.

-## <a name="provide-the-gl-account-mapping-for-audit-file-export"></a>Provide the G/L account mapping for audit file export
+## Provide the G/L account mapping for audit file export

 Most formats that are required by authorities for G/L accounts require a specific standard chart of accounts.
 Therefore, after you configure your G/L accounts, your exported file will be based on the mappings.
 You can use more mappings in your system.